franklinscudder/autoconvo/README.md

 and add it to your project directory to import from locally.
 You will find bugs so please make PRs or post issues here so I can get them squashed.

-*also check out my other baby, QutiePy - a python quantum computing library.*
+*Also check out my other baby, QutiePy - a python quantum computing library.*